A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 In some areas, mainly along the coast, wearing shorts or short-sleeved shirts is inappropriate.

-To blend and be immersed with the visited environment, choices for neutral colors, particularly khaki or tan, are advised during your safari.
+To blend and be immersed in the visited environment, choices for neutral colors, particularly khaki or tan, are advised during your safari.

 Your dressing mode also significantly impacts optimizing your game-viewing experience and should not distract or scare away the animals.